mdn/browser-compat-data/docs/data-guidelines/README.md

 ### Bun versioning

 Since Bun upgrades the WebKit version also in patch releases, which may include new features, BCD tracks patch releases for Bun.

+### workerd versioning

+For workerd, BCD versions are compatibility-date checkpoints encoded as dotted dates, not npm package versions.
+For example, `2026.03.24` represents `compatibilityDate = "2026-03-24"`.
+A `workerd.version_added` value means the feature is available by default at that compatibility date unless the support statement includes `flags`.

 ### Choosing `"preview"` values